belieflab/delusionalUnreality/README.md

 ### folders
-- data, jere you will find 3 csvs: long format, wide format, and a trial by trial long format prediction error estimated via the computational model.
+- data, please write us so we can provide the annonimized data.
+Including, long format, wide format, and a trial by trial long format prediction error estimated via the computational model.
 - figures, the figures from main.R will be printed here.